Hurricane Erin picking up steam as it edges along the East Coast

 Erin has become an unusually large and deceptively worrisome storm, with its tropical storm winds spreading across 500 miles (800 kilometers) — roughly the distances from New York City to Pittsburgh.

 It remained a strong Category 2 hurricane on Wednesday with maximum sustained winds around 110 mph (180 kph), the National Hurricane Center said.
-Erin was about 295 miles (480 kilometers) south-southeast of North Carolina’s Cape Hatteras.
+Erin was about 245 miles (394 kilometers) south and southeast of North Carolina’s Cape Hatteras.

 Tropical storm warnings were issued for North Carolina and Virginia, while in Bermuda residents and tourists were told to stay out of the water, as rough seas are expected through Friday.